Signs and Symptoms

 CoppaFeel UK

-• If you notice a sudden change in the size, shape or appearance of your boob, see your GP.
+• If you notice a sudden change in the size, shape or appearance of your breast, see your GP straight away.

 Cancer Research UK

-• Does your nipple look like is pointing the wrong way or going inwards on itself?
-If it turns in or sinks into the boob, see your GP.
+• Let’s not forget your nipples.
+Does your nipple look like is pointing the wrong way or going inwards on itself?
+If it turns in or sinks into the boob, please book an appointment to see your GP.

-Or if there is fluid/liquid leaking from your nipple without you having to squeeze it, or you see a crusting or red rash.
-Visit your GP.
+Fluid: if there is fluid/liquid leaking from your nipple without you having to squeeze it, or you see a crusting or red rash, please visit your GP.

 Note: Breastfeeding will cause skin conditions and irritations but best to get it checked out either way.